estelapedrero/pressure-react-app/README.md

 # pressure-react-app
-Tracking app to save pressure blood data
+Tracking app to save pressure blood data and show it in tables and graphics

 # Installing the project